kklingenberg/cdp/README.md

 **string**, an optional `jq` filter to apply to events before publishing them.
 If this option is used, each distinct value produced by the filter is used for a separate publish.
+If this option is not used (and neither is `jsonnet-expr`, each event vector is published wholly, and the content type header of the message is forced to `application/x-ndjson`.

+**`steps.<name>.(reduce|flatmap).send-mqtt.jsonnet-expr`** optional
-If this option is not used, each event vector is published wholly, and the content type header of the message is forced to `application/x-ndjson`.
+**string**, an optional `jsonnet` function code to apply to events before publishing them.
+If this option is not used (and neither is `jq-expr`), each event vector is published wholly, and the content type header of the message is forced to `application/x-ndjson`.

 #### `send-redis`